 Childhood Trauma

 Childhood experiences play a major role in developing phobias.
 It may not develop at the time of the event, but it may manifest gradually.
-In childhood, the person may have gone through a bad experience like heat stroke, dehydration, or burn injuries.
-Every time they come across heat, the negative emotions may come rushing back triggering Thermophobia.
+In childhood, the person may have gone through a bad experience, like heat stroke, dehydration, or burn injuries.
+Each time they come across heat, the negative emotions may come rushing back triggering thermophobia.
 It can also be a traumatic experience like the death of a loved one due to a fire.
 This means that heat becomes associated with grief.

 Genetics

 A family history of anxiety disorders increases the chances of a person developing a phobia.
-If one has a genetic predisposition to mental illness, one event is enough to trigger the phobia.
+If one has a genetic predisposition to mental illness, one event might be enough to trigger the phobia.

 Associated Fears

-Other phobias contribute to the development of Thermophobia like the fear of death, sweating, sun, getting burned, and fire.
-These fears can result in a person suffering from Thermophobia.
+Other phobias contribute to the development of thermophobia, such as the fear of death, sweating, sun, getting burned, and fire.
+These fears can result in a person suffering from thermophobia.

 Upbringing